Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 Most of this data is needed for the website meta tags to work properly.

+### favicon

+Thanks to the plugin [gatsby-plugin-manifest](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-manifest), you can use one image as an icon (including favicon) for all devices.
+Just replace `src/assets/favicon.png` image with your own.
+It is better to use the size of `512x512`.

 ### Plugins

 `gatsby-theme-chronoblog` - most important plugin of this starter.
 Here you can replace the default values of the UI of the elements of the Chronoblog.
 This is done to simplify the localization of the site in various languages.
 If your site is in English, you can leave it as it is.
 If the site will use any other language - translate the default values right here.

 All other plugins are optional.
 Chronoblog does not rely on them, so if you do not need, say, `gatsby-plugin-google-analytics`, you can ignore it or remove it from the list of plugins.

+And of course you can use any other plugins.
+Gatsby Plugin Ecosystem: [www.gatsbyjs.org/plugins](https://www.gatsbyjs.org/plugins/)

 ## Style settings